IndigoGirlH/IndigoNarrative/README.md

 ### Beautiful but banned
 Though indigo had a rich history in the Indus Valley, the initial reception in Europe in the sixteenth century was mixed.
 Some were astonished by the dyeing power of this freshly encountered plant and were eager to adopt it for profit or personal use.
 Others had already invested all their capital in woad, which had been commonly used to make blue dye since before Britain was conquered by the Romans.
 Although it was not as effective as indigo, woad had brought middle-class merchants great profit, and they had gained substantial influence sponsoring the creation of churches, towns, and universities with their wealth.
 After indigo arrived, suppliers of woad fought their potential obsolescence, and those who were heavily invested in the product fought to keep their profits secure.
 France enacted a death penalty law attached to the use of indigo in 1609, and, in Germany, indigo was known colloquially as the "devil's dye."
 England declared indigo a poisonous substance and banned it until 1660.
 Most dyers throughout Europe, however, ignored the law and mixed indigo with woad to produce stronger vats of dye.[^9] The East India Company (EIC), which was founded in 1600, happily supplied the illegal plant to dyers from India.[^10]​​ France changed their laws first and became the only legal source of indigo, an advantage that for a time allowed them to become the main supplier throughout Europe.
 This move gave them a head start in the competition for indigo profits that would continue through the next several hundred years.[^11]
 <param ve-image
-       label="Napolean's military uniforms, depicted on the right, were dyed with indigo." license="Public domain"
+       label="Napolean's military uniforms, depicted on the right in this political cartoon, were dyed with indigo." description="William Pitt, wearing a regimental uniform and hat, sitting at a table with Napoleon.
+They are each carving a large plum pudding on which is a map of the world." license="Public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/9/97/Caricature_gillray_plumpudding.jpg">